-I wish to re-register my child's birth to include the father's details.
-Can I do this?
+I wish to re-register my child's birth to include the father's details

-I have since married the father of my child and wish to change my child's surname.
-What should I do?
+I have since married the father of my child and wish to change my child's surname

-The child's father is no longer alive.
-Can I have his name shown as the father in the register?
+The child's father is no longer alive however I wish to have his name shown as the father in the register

 Whilst we realise it could be very upsetting for you, the Registrar is not able to register the father's details in the register if he is no longer alive without a Court Order.
 If you find yourself in this unfortunate situation, we suggest you seek legal advice on the matter.
 Please note that our Registrars are not legally qualified and therefore will not be able to give you advice, offer any opinions on what course of action to take, or comment on the contents of any documents presented to them.

-What if I don't know who the father of my child is?
+I don't know who the father of my child is

 If you don't know who the father of your child is, a horizontal line will be drawn in the spaces on the birth entry for the father's details and only the mother's details will be recorded in the register.